 We recommend that you do not tow-start your vehicle.
-Jump-starting is preferable \Rightarrow page 251.
+Jump-starting is preferable \Rightarrow page 240.

-However, if your vehicle has to be tow-started:
+However, if your vehicle has to be tow-started

 - Engage the 2nd or the 3rd gear.

 - Keep the clutch pressed down.

 - Switch on the ignition.

 - Once both vehicles are moving, release the clutch.

-- As soon as the engine starts, press the clutch and move the gear lever into neutral.
-This will prevent driving into the towing vehicle.
+- As soon as the engine starts, press the clutch and move the gearstick into neutral.
+This helps to prevent driving into the towing vehicle.